-2287 Conclusion of Reexamination Proceedings [R-4]
+2287 Conclusion of Reexamination Proceeding [R-14]

 Upon conclusion of the reexamination proceedings, the examiner must complete a "Notice of Intent to Issue a Reexamination Certificate and/or Examiner's Amendment" (NIRC) and prepare the reexamination file so that the Office of Publications can prepare and issue a certificate in accordance with 37 CFR 1.570 and 35 U.S.C.
 307 setting forth the results of the reexamination proceeding and the content of the patent following the proceeding.
-See \MPEP4 2288.
+See MPEP § 2288.

 The rules do not provide for an amendment to be filed in a reexamination proceeding after prosecution has been closed.
 37 CFR 1.312 does not apply in reexamination.
-Any amendment filed after prosecution has been closed must be accompaned by a petition under 37 CFR 1.182 to have the amendment considered.
+Any amendment >, information disclosure statement, or other paper related to the merits of the reexamination proceeding< filed after prosecution has been closed must be accompanied by a petition under 37 CFR 1.182 to have the amendment considered.

 Normally the title will not need to be changed during reexamination.
-If a change of the title is necessary, it should be done as early as possible in the prosecution as a part of an Office Action.
-If all of the claims are allowed and a Notice of Intent to Issue A Reexamination Certificate has been or is to be mailed, a change to the title of the invention by the examiner may only be done by way of an Examiner's Amendment.
+If a change of the title is necessary, it should be done as early as possible in the prosecution as a part of an Office action.
+If all of the claims are allowed and a "Notice of Intent to Issue A Reexamination Certificate" has been or is to be mailed, a change to the title of the invention by the examiner may only be done by way of an Examiner's Amendment.
 Changing the title and merely initialing the change is not permitted in reexamination.